 The Windows 8.1 system builder pack does not include an OEM Preinstallation Kit (OPK).
 To customize and deploy Windows 8.1 to new computers, use the tools and documentation in the Windows Assessment and Deployment Kit (Windows ADK).

 Learn more about the Windows ADK.

-Starting December 1, 2013, an additional media-less option will be available for Windows 7, Window 8.1, Windows Server 2008 R2, and Windows 2012 products.
-In the media-less product package, the media disc and media sleeve have been removed, and a new COA card has been added.
+An additional medialess option is now available for Windows 7, Windows 8.1, Windows Server 2008 R2, and Windows Server 2012 products.
+In the medialess product package, the media disc and media sleeve have been removed, and a new COA card has been added.

 If your customer prefers physical recovery media, you should order the packaging with media and ship it with their system.
 If your customer receives their system without media and later needs media, you can obtain the media through the OEM System Builder Media Replacement program.

 Learn more about the OEM System Builder Media Replacement program.

 NOTE The medialess option will not be available in the German language.

 Additional packaging changes for Windows 7 Pro and Windows Server 2012

 Effective February 1, 2015 you will see important packaging changes for Windows 7 Pro and Windows Server 2012 software that you order from your distributor.